vPeteWalker/midway/objects/objects.rst

 #.
 To enable the *Object Store Services*, click **Enable > Enable**.

-   After you enable Objects, ensure that you perform LCM inventory and upgrade the MSP and Objects Manager to the latest versions before you start with deployment.
+After you enable Objects, ensure that you perform LCM inventory and upgrade the *MSP* (v2.0+) and *Objects Manager* (v3.0+) to the latest versions before you start with deployment.
+This will upgrade Objects to 3.0.

 You can now use the Objects services.